rivie13/TrackAmerica/TESTING_GUIDE.md

 3. **Pan when zoomed**
    - Zoom in first
-   - Drag finger > 10px → Map should move
+   - Drag finger > 20px → Map should move
-   - Quick tap < 10px → Should still click state
+   - Normal tap < 20px → Should still click state

 4. **Zoom then tap small state**
    - Zoom in to 2x-3x
    - Tap Rhode Island → Should navigate to /ri

+### Touch Target Improvements
+- **20px minimum distance** for pan (increased from 10px)
+  - More forgiving for normal taps
+  - Still allows pan when you drag
+- **Invisible 30px stroke** around each state (increased from 15px)
+  - Much easier to tap small states (Delaware, Hawaii, Rhode Island)
+  - Larger "hit area" than visible border
+- **Pan bounds** to prevent covering UI elements
+  - Map stays within viewport when not zoomed
+  - Proportional panning allowed when zoomed in

 ### ✅ State Detail Page (e.g., /ohio, /texas)
 1. **Map fits on screen**